 In my position as Metadata Librarian, at Princeton Theological Seminary, I worked very closely with both the Special Collections department and the Cataloging department to develop standards for our digital collections.
 This gave me the opportunity to really delve into the inner workings of collection development, cataloging and metadata development for libraries, opening even more doors for library learning.

-All of this learning lead me to my previous position as Open Source Evangelist at LibLime and then to my current position as Director of Open Source Education at ByWater Solutions.
+All of this learning lead me to my previous position as Open Source Evangelist at LibLime and then to my current position as Vice President of Education at ByWater Solutions.
 I now get to merge my love of learning, teaching, writing, technology and libraries all in one job where I go out into the community to increase awareness of open source offerings for libraries.
 It has also lead to the publishing of my second book, Practical Open Source Software for Libraries.

 In addition to writing here at What I Learned Today… I’ve also written for the newsletter of the Drexel Student Chapter of the SLA, Computers in Libraries, ONLINE Magazine and the Journal for Hospital Librarianship.
-And in 2009 I was the editor of Library Mashups: Exploring New Ways to Deliver Library Data.
+And in 2009 I was the editor of Library Mashups: Exploring New Ways to Deliver Library Data and in 2014 the continuation More Library Mashups.
 I also enjoy sharing what I’ve learned with others by presenting.
 I have presented on technology topics for libraries for the Greater Philadelphia Law Library Association (GPLLA), Pennsylvania Bar Institute (PBI), Information Today Inc., Special Library Association (SLA), and several other library organizations (see them all on my publications page).

-I’ve also joined several library associations (see all of my memberships on Greater Philadelphia Law Library Association (GPLLA).
 I love meeting new librarians and learning about how things work in other libraries.
-Joining these organizations has given me that opportunity and I try to attend as many events as possible.) and have volunteered for the Philadelphia SLA Chapter’s Technology Task Force and as the co-webmaster for the
+Joining these organizations has given me that opportunity and I try to attend as many events as possible.

 In short, I’m both a technology and library enthusiast!